aws-samples/amazon-cognito-example-for-external-idp/README.md

     Since the IdP is the source of truth, and we don't want users to change attributes (especially those used for authorization) on their own, this scope should not be added.

+- Do not enable any non-OAuth 2.0 auth flows other than `ALLOW_REFRESH_TOKEN_AUTH` (`explicitAuthFlows` in cdk.ts) to ensure users can only use the OAuth 2.0 flows.

 # Getting Started - Mac / Linux